Asbestos is a commonly used material in China that may be more dangerous than formaldehyde. So why do so few people talk about asbestos in China?

 But there’s another common building material out there, and it also causes cancer.
 But until I looked it up for this article, I didn’t know how to say it in Chinese: asbestos, shimian (石棉).
-I think that’s a sign that asbestos isn’t on as many people’s minds here.
+I think that’s a sign that asbestos isn’t on as many people’s minds in China.

 Really?
 Asbestos Isn’t a Thing in China?

 But is that just my biased experience?
-I searched for both terms on Zhihu, a popular question-answer site in China.
+I searched for both “asbestos” and “formaldehyde” on Zhihu, a popular question-answer site in China.
 “Formaldehyde” turned up almost 20,000 references.
 “Asbestos” turned up 4,000.

-Asbestos seems to get only a small fraction of the attention that formaldehyde gets.
+Asbestos seems to get only a small fraction of the attention that formaldehyde gets in China.
 But should it?